Nicholas Greenberry: High court appointment

 On 2 March 1695, Nicholas Greenberry was on the high Court of Chancery of Maryland.
 Here is the way it reads verbatim:

 Death

 Nicholas Greenberry died at the age of 70 on December 17, 1697, at Whitehall.
 His wife Anne died April 27, 1698, at the age of 50.
-Both are buried in St. Anne's Episcopal Church Cemetery, Annapolis, Maryland.
+Greenberry and his wife were buried at their estate, Greenberry Point Farm.
+In 1925, the pair were disinterred and reburied at St. Anne's Episcopal Church Cemetery, Annapolis, Maryland.

 The inscription on Nicholas' tombstone reads:

 Nicholas Greenberry's will mentions his wife Ann and his four children, Charles, Katherine, Anne, and Elizabeth.